MaelDore/deepSTRAPP/README.md

 ## How to Cite deepSTRAPP

 > Doré, M., & Blaimer, B. B., deepSTRAPP: Testing for differences in
-> diversification rates over deep evolutionary time. (provide DOI link)
+> diversification rates over deep evolutionary time.
+(DOI TBA)

 **May include a chunk of R script with a bibtex citation**